NeoVintageous/NeoVintageous/ROADMAP.md

 | :white_check_mark: :sparkles: | `[oe` | `]oe` | `yoe`  | `'statusbar'`
 | :white_check_mark: :sparkles: | `[om` | `]om` | `yom`  | `'minimap'`
 | :white_check_mark: :sparkles: | `[ot` | `]ot` | `yot`  | `'sidebar'`

-## F.A.Q.

-### Key presses are laggy or slow

-On OSX, if holding down a key like "j" does not repeat the command (a feature of OSX), you make a key repeat by running this once at the terminal:

-    defaults write com.sublimetext.3 ApplePressAndHoldEnabled -bool false

-If key presses are slow or laggy first check the system configuration, for example on Ubuntu you can configure keyboard repeat interval and delay:

-    gsettings set org.gnome.desktop.peripherals.keyboard repeat-interval 15
-    gsettings set org.gnome.desktop.peripherals.keyboard delay 180

-and for KDE:

-    systemsettings5 kcm_keyboard

-brings up a window where you can change 'Delay' and 'Rate' as required.

-In general if you are on X11 type systems you could directly use:

-    xset r rate <milliseconds_before_repeating> <repetitions_per_second>

 ## Known issues